writdev-alt/openapi-specs-v2/README.md

    vercel --prod
    ```

-3. **Automatic Deployments**:
+#### Option 3: Vercel Dashboard Integration

-   - Connect your GitHub repository to Vercel
+1. Connect your GitHub repository to Vercel
-   - Vercel will automatically deploy on every push to your main branch
+2. Vercel will automatically deploy on every push to your main branch
-   - The `vercel.json` configuration handles the build and routing
+3. The `vercel.json` configuration handles the build and routing

 **What happens during deployment:**
-- Vercel runs `npm run build` which:
+- Runs `npm run build` which:
   1. Merges all path files into `openapi.yaml`
   2. Bundles the OpenAPI spec into `bundled.yaml`
   3. Generates static HTML documentation in `dist/`